Lezcano/GPIOServer/INSTALL.md

 ### Step 4: Configure your GPIO hardware

-Edit the file "etc/GPIO.conf" and make whatever changes you need to configure your specific hardware.
-The commentary at the top of that file is self-explanatory, and there are several example configurations to help get you started.
+Edit the file "etc/GPIO.conf" and describe your specific GPIO hardware.
+The commentary at the top of that file is self-explanatory, and there are example configurations to help you get started.

-IMPORTANT: The GPIOs shown by the GPIOServer must *NOT* include the ones used by the AppDaemon!
+The GPIOs shown by the GPIOServer must *NOT* include the ones used by the AppDaemon!

 For example, suppose your rc.local contains the following: